NOTHING KUTS LIKE A KAMA

 ABOUT KAMA HORIZONTAL BANDSAWS – BEST IN CLASS IN THE UNDER 8” MARKET

-Back in 1997 it could be fairly said that a person was taking a bit of a chance buying a KAMA bandsaw instead of something better known.
-I had first seen the KAMA EV996 in Italy the year before when I was there on a buying trip.
-A friend of a friend introduced me to the man who had designed the EV996 bandsaw and 1996 was the first year of production.
-The day he showed it to me I fell in love with it.
+Our Story started back in 1997.
+It could be fairly said that a person was taking a bit of a chance buying a KAMA bandsaw instead of something better known.
+I first saw the KAMA EV996 in Italy the year before when I was there on a buying trip.
+A friend of a friend introduced me to the man who had designed the EV996 bandsaw.
+And in 1996 was the first year of production.
+The day he showed it to me, I fell in love with it.
 The quality stood out like a shining star.
-A short discussion during our meeting followed and we placed our first order for 20 machines.
+A short discussion during our meeting followed, and we placed our first order for 20 machines.

-After Fabtech 1997 we took a chance, bought a box truck and converted it into a demo vehicle.
-We barnstormed the country from “sea to shining sea” and back for about 3 years showing hundreds of people the KAMA bandsaws and how they would improve productivity.
+After Fabtech 1997, we took a chance, bought a box truck and converted it into a demo vehicle.
+Then, we barnstormed the country from “sea to shining sea” and back for about 3 years showing hundreds of people the KAMA bandsaws and how they would improve productivity.

-In 2004, after many messages from EV 996 bandsaw users who said, “Bob, I love everything about the bandsaw, but sometimes I’m cutting big bar stock and I just have to be able to pull the trigger and be able to walk away and do something else, we introduced the EV 97 with it’s semi-automatic power down feed.
-Not just a simple gravity feed oil feed valve like you see on the Chinese saws, this is a state-of-the-art, air-over-hydraulic system that allows the user to set not only the rate of descent but also the cutting pressure, thereby allowing the user to maximize the blade life and the productivity.
+In 2004, after many messages from EV 996 bandsaw users who said, “Bob, I love everything about the bandsaw, but sometimes I’m cutting big bar stock, and I just have to be able to pull the trigger and be able to walk away and do something else, we introduced the EV 97 with its semi-automatic power down feed.
+Not just a simple gravity feed oil feed valve like you see on the Chinese saws.
+Instead, this is a state-of-the-art, air-over-hydraulic system that allows the user to set not only the rate of descent but also the cutting pressure.
+That allows the user to maximize the blade life and productivity.

-Around 2004, in response to customer requests, we introduced the EV 88 to provide 6” cutting capacity in a portable saw that mitered 45 right.
-6 months later came the EV90DM, a double miter saw to cut 45 degrees left or right.
-And six months after that came the EV91DMVH which allowed the user to perform vertical scroll saw functions.
+Around 2004, in response to customer requests, we introduced the EV 88.
+It provides 6” cutting capacity in a portable saw that mitered 45 right.
+6 months later came the EV90DM.
+It’s a double miter saw to cut 45 degrees left or right.
+And six months after that came the EV91DMVH, which allowed the user to perform vertical scroll saw functions.

-I remember a guy who came to our booth at Fabtech in 2005 and said “I laughed at my friend when he paid that money to buy your bandsaw at EASTEC in 1997.
-I’m now on my 3rd J** since then and I’m done.
+I remember a guy who came to our booth at Fabtech in 2005.
+And said, “I laughed at my friend when he paid that money to buy your bandsaw at EASTEC in 1997.
+I’m now on my 3rd J** since then, and I’m done.
 I’m going to buy an EV 996 bandsaw right now from you”.
 That was in 2005.
-In April of 2020, he placed is first order for spare parts.
+In April of 2020, he placed the first order for spare parts.

-Hundreds of dealer open houses, NOMMA shows, Fabtechs, and onsite demonstrations later, in 2020 the KAMA name is synonymous with quality and productivity.
+Hundreds of dealer open houses, NOMMA shows, Fabtechs, and onsite demonstrations.
+Later in 2020, the KAMA name is synonymous with quality and productivity.
 There is no longer a “risk” in buying a KAMA bandsaw.
-If you need parts to fit together and go straight to welding, without having to touch up on a belt grinder, the only risk you face is NOT buying a KAMA bandsaw.
-You can buy with confidence the machine will perform, the spare parts are always in stock and the blades are the lowest price.
+If you need parts to fit together and go straight to welding without having to touch upon a belt grinder, the only risk you face is NOT buying a KAMA bandsaw.
+Instead, you can buy with confidence.
+The machine will perform, the spare parts are always in stock, and the blades are the lowest price.
 KAMA has become the “KULT” bandsaw.
 Why?
-Because Nothing Kuts Like a Kama!
+Because of Nothing Kuts Like a Kama!